Noah's Arc: Jumping the Broom

 Noah's Arc: Jumping the Broom, is a 2008 American romantic comedy-drama film based on the LOGO television series Noah's Arc.
 It was released on October 24, 2008, in select theaters and video on demand.
-The film is MPAA rated R in the U.S. for "sexual content and language."

 The 2025 sequel Noah's Arc: The Movie premiered on Paramount+ in June 2025.

 Synopsis

 Noah Nicholson (Darryl Stephens) and his ARC: Alex Kirby (Rodney Chester), Ricky Davis (Christian Vincent), and Chance Counter (Doug Spearman), retreat to Martha's Vineyard for Noah's intimate marriage to Wade Robinson (Jensen Atwood).
 While Alex's hubby, Trey (Gregory Kieth), video chats from home to babysit their newly adopted Ethiopian child, Chance brings his husband, Eddie (Jonathan Julian).
 Ricky is accompanied by the 19-year old Brandon (Gary LeRoi Gray), who is also Chance's student, for some lighthearted fling-dating.
 As the four couples hole up and attend separate bachelor parties, each relationship begins to unravel.
 Chance and his husband deal with unsettled problems within their marriage.
 Alex's energy pill-popping throughout the weekend, coupled with surprise drop-ins from Noah's boss Brandy (Jennia Fredrique) and rapper Baby Gat (Jason Steed), who is still interested in being in a relationship, does not help Noah and Wade work through last-minute jitters.